tldr-pages/tldr/pages/windows/winget.md

 `winget list --source winget`

-- Import a list of packages from a file/Export the list of installed packages to a file:
+- Import packages from a file, or export installed packages to a file:

 `winget {{import|export}} {{--import-file|--output}} {{path/to/file}}`